NL-LinkNet: Toward Lighter but More Accurate Road Extraction with Non-Local Operations: Experiments

 \subsection{Implementation details}

-\paragraph{Fine-tuning} We used fine-tuned model weights from ImageNet-pretrained ResNet34 network to adapt them for road extraction.
-According to the same settings with \cite{LinkNet, D-LinkNet}, the 1000-way classifier in the last layer, was replaced by the decoder.
-Sigmoid function was added to the last output of the network to use the binary cross entropy loss function. \paragraph{Training Phase} We used binary cross entropy as the loss function and optimized the model with Adam optimizer \cite{kingma2014adam}.
-We trained the model with a batch size of 8 on 4 Titan 1080 GPUs with 12GB on-board memory. and crop size was $1024\times1024$.
-The learning rate was initially set to 0.0003.
-We did a grid search of learning rate in the range between 1.00e-4 and 1.00e-3 with the interval of 1.00e-5.
-During training, the learning rate fell off step by step by a factor of 0.2 when loss did not fall several times.
-The network converged in 180 epochs and convergence took about 47 hours.
+We employed fine-tuned model weights pretrained on ImageNet.
+Using same settings with \cite{LinkNet, D-LinkNet}, the 1000-way classifier in the last layer was replaced by the decoder with the sigmoid function to use the binary cross entropy loss function.

+\paragraph{Training Phase} We used binary cross entropy + dice coefficient loss as the loss function and optimized the model with the Adam optimizer \cite{kingma2014adam}.
+We trained the model with a batch size of 8 on 4 Titan 1080 GPUs with 12GB on-board memory and the crop size was $1024\times1024$.
+We did a grid search of the learning rate in the range between 1e-4 and 1e-3 with the interval of 1e-5.
+The learning rate starting from 0.0003 fell off step by step by 0.2 when loss did not fall.
+The network converged in 180 epochs and the convergence took 47 hours.
 Some data augmentation techniques were done including image shifting, multi-scaling, vertical flip and horizontal flip for each input.

-The proposed model was implemented using PyTorch \cite{pytorch}. \paragraph{Test Phase} Test time augmentation was also done including image horizontal flip, vertical flip, diagonal flip.
+\paragraph{Test Phase} Test time augmentation was done including image horizontal flip, vertical flip, and diagonal flip.
 For some experiments, we did multi-scale testing (MS) with scales of [0.75, 1.0, 1.25].
-Overall, we have 8 (without MS) or 24 (with MS) images and we normalized the final masks divided by our the threshold of 4 (witout MS) or 12 (with MS) to generate binary outputs.
 Note that we did not use more sophisticated post-processing methods like CRF.
 Without using CRF, our models outperformed all the other published methods.